Derby School of Music: History

 The Derby School of Music was founded in 1885 by Arthur Francis Smith,.
 The music school originally was located on Friargate in Derby, before moving to its current location in 2011.
 The music school operates on a private basis and has always taught most of the mainstream instruments including piano, violin, singing, guitar etc. Arthur Francis Smith was keen to showcase the students abilities and would regularly put on public performances at local venues in Derby in order for students to gain valuable performance experience, this tradition has carried on at the music school to the present day.

-Derby school of music has also produced many of the countries leading musicians and composers.
+Derby school of music has also produced many of the countries leading organists.

-Derby school of music also produced many of the leading music education books of the late 19th century including their own series of technical work books.
-The Derby school of music series was compiled by the school’s head teacher Arthur Francis Smith.
+Derby school of music also produced many music education books in the late 19th century including their own series of technical work books.
+The Derby school of music series was compiled by the school's head teacher Arthur Francis Smith.